gmac/schema-stitching-handbook/versioning-schema-releases/README.md

 Say you dilligently call `mergeSchemaReleaseBranch` (or similar release command) from your subservice post-deploy hook...
 Neat!
 However, there will still be latency between that release and the next gateway polling interval.
 This latency compounds when deploying many instances of a subservice app and the post-deploy hook doesn't fire until all instances are running.
 Long story short: there will always be latancy.

 Therefore, you may find that post-deploy hooks aren't a magic bullet for orchestrating seamless schema rollouts.
 Whether the revised gateway schema rolls out in seconds (thanks to post-deploy hooks), or minutes (until you press a merge button by hand), either scenario presents a window in which conflicting schema errors may occur.
-That said, releases really boil down to being either _non-breaking_ or _breaking_; the later of which should probably be done during a maintenance window.
+That said, releases really boil down to either being _non-breaking_ or _breaking_; the later of which should probably be done during a maintenance window.

 Now, that's not to say that post-deploy hooks aren't a worthwhile _convenience_.
 It's just important to know what problem they are actually solving.
-The best release strategies will always stage new subservice schemas quietly behind the gateway proxy layer in a way that activates new features without breaking existing ones.
+The best release strategies will always deploy new subservice schemas quietly behind the gateway proxy layer in a way that activates new features without breaking existing ones.
 Following this pattern, it doesn't really matter if a gateway schema rollout takes seconds or minutes after a subservice deploy.
-This is also where staging changes to multiple subschemas and releasing them together in a single cutover becomes very useful.
+This is also where staging changes to multiple subschemas and releasing them together as a single gateway cutover becomes very useful.

-### Versioning schemas with gateway code is a neat idea
+### Versioning subschemas with gateway code is a neat idea

 Stitching offers a rich toolkit of features with which to assemble your combined gateway schema.
 This extensibility is a great feature of stitching, but also means you should tailor your own test coverage to the design of your application.
-Among the most effective ways to do this is to version your schemas and gateway code in proximity of one another using shared repos or submodules.
-This allows your schemas to run integration tests using your real application code, versus relying on a representational test harness.
+Among the most effective ways to do this is to version your subschemas and gateway code in proximity of one another using a shared repo or submodules.
+This allows your schemas to run integration tests using your real application code, versus relying on a representational gateway test harness.

-Also as the size of your app cluster grows, you'll inevitably want to run development environments with only select subservices running.
-As long as your gateway has easy access to the schema registry, it can always build its full schema and run without backing subservices (requests to those subservices will simply fail).
-This example is purposely designed around basic patterns that may be adapted to the specific needs of each app stack.
+Also as the size of your service cluster grows, you'll inevitably want to run development environments with only select subservices running.
+As long as your development gateway has easy access to the schema registry, it can always build its full schema and run with missing or mocked subservices (requests to missing subservices will simply fail).
+The example code in this chapter purposely keeps to basic design patterns that may be adapted to more specific needs.